The time for radical change is now

 The UKCS Upstream Supply Chain Collaboration Survey

-Welcome to the second edition of the UKCS Upstream Supply Chain Collaboration Survey Report, in partnership with Oil and Gas UK.
+Our 2016 report is the second edition of the UKCS Upstream Supply Chain Collaboration Survey, in partnership with Oil and Gas UK.

 A step in the right direction